AdityaPhasu/ToDo-List/README.md

 ### What I learned

-Learned how to do CRUD operations using react.js
+Learned how to do CRUD operations using react.js and the use of react hooks